 Each modelling problem contains data sets and information sources.
 These help to illustrate the workings and development of models.
 In general, in real-world modelling scenarios, finding appropriate data sources are part of the task.
 When using these example problems, teachers or mentors may choose to withhold the example data sets provided, and instead, make obtaining data part of the modelling task.

 Download all example problems (zip file)

 Junior modelling problems for upper primary, junior or middle secondary

-These simple modelling problems involve the sorts of mathematical processes that we often undertake automatically.
+These junior modelling problems involve the sorts of mathematical processes that we often undertake automatically.
 In doing so, we can overlook that we have made assumptions that are so ‘obvious’ that we did not realise that we had made them.
 Students should be encouraged to articulate the assumptions and processes required.
 Those already familiar with basic modelling approaches might wish to skip to later material.

 Suggestions for self-generated modelling activities